imclab/liz/README.md

   as described here: https://developers.google.com/google-apps/contacts/v3/

-## Groups
+## Profiles, Groups

-- `GET /groups/list`
+- `GET /groups`

-  Get a list with all groups.
+  Get a list with all groups (aggregated result from all profiles).
   Returns an Array structured like:

   ```json
   [